OleksiiKova/rent-car-ireland/README.md

 - Am I Responsive - to show the website image on a range of devices

 ## Testing
-To ensure the robustness and reliability of the application, a comprehensive testing strategy was employed, combining both manual and automated testing methods.

-### Automated testing
-Leveraging Django's built-in testing framework, automated tests were written to cover critical aspects of the application's functionality.
-This includes unit tests, integration tests, and system tests to verify that the application behaves as expected under various conditions.
+For a comprehensive overview of the testing strategy, including detailed information on both automated and manual testing, please refer to the [Testing Documentation](TESTING.md).